n-ce/ytify/README.md

  - **Queue** : Always have something coming up next. ytify lets you add multiple links to keep your music going.
  - **Playlist Support** : Drop the link to a youtube playlist to fill up your queue without having to copy and paste each link.
- - **Theming** : ytify’s sleek design themes itself using colours selected from the thumbnail of your youtube link.
+ - **Theming** : ytify personalizes itself using colours selected from the thumbnail of your youtube stream.

-We are always improving : Upcoming features include backward and forward seek buttons, performance enhancements, an expanded settings menu, and bitrate selection.

 ## File Structure 📂
 ```
 ytify
 ├─── Assets/..
 ├─── Scripts
-│    ├─── init.js
 │    ├─── constants.js
 │    ├─── main.js
 │    ├─── buttons.js